fs(5) - phpMan

 permissions, and devices.
 It is automatically

-recognized within the iso9660 file-system support
+recognized within the iso9660 filesystem support under

-ncpfs is a network file system that supports the NCP protocol, used
+ncpfs is a network filesystem that supports the NCP protocol, used

 by Novell NetWare.